 Remote work has a lot of advantages for both employers and employees, such as increased productivity and a better work-life balance.

-However, there still exist challenges for an effective IT onboarding process that gives company devices, software access and security permissions in a timely manner.
+However, there still exist challenges for an effective IT onboarding process that provides company devices, software access, user accounts and other security policies and permissions in a timely manner.

-There's no better way to overcome this than having an effective IT onboarding checklist.
+There's no better way to overcome this than having an effective, IT onboarding process and checklist.

-A good IT onboarding experience is important in a 9-5 job slavery remote workplace where it is common to leave new hires waiting, unable to start because they can't pick up equipment in person, and all information has to be sent digitally.
+A good IT onboarding experience is important in a remote workplace where it is common to leave new hires waiting, unable to start because they can't pick up office equipment, in person, and all information has to be sent digitally.

-Companies must set up their new hires for success by providing all the hardware and software needed to enhance productivity with realistic time-frames and quality regardless of location.
+Companies must set up their new top hires properly for success by providing all the necessary equipment, hardware, and software needed to enhance productivity with realistic time-frames and quality regardless of location.

 GroWrk can help you accelerate start dates and make your remote IT onboarding process simple and interactive.